-On the same grounds as the English Court is the Church of St. Maksim a 17th Century structure.
-The church’s bell tower is famous in Moscow for being visibly off-center, known as the city’s ‘leaning tower’.
+3. The Church of St. Maksim whos bell tower is famous in Moscow for being visibly off-center.
+It is known as the city’s ‘leaning tower’.
 I think this is a stunning church but we couldn’t go inside, it is locked up and not in use any more.
 It’s sad but at least they have restored the outside, it looked like they were working on the inside though.
 Most churches and Cathedrals in Moscow are undergoing restoration after they were left unused during communism.

-The Cathedral of the Sign, a large brown-brick church topped with four green domes around a central circular one, was erected in 1684.
-Unfortunately this church has been locked every time I have tried to go inside which is a shame.
+6. Visit the Palace of the Romanov Boyars which now houses a museum showing the lifestyle of Moscow’s medieval nobility.
+Next door is the Cathedral of the Sign, a large brown-brick church topped with four green domes, which was erected in 1684.
+Unfortunately this church has been locked every time I have tried to go inside which is a shame as these old churches are extremely beautiful.

-Our exploring took Yve and me across to the other side of the Rossia ramp where the Church of St. George stands, which dates from 1657, and was also built with contributions from wealthy merchants.
+7. The Church of St. George stands, which dates from 1657, was built with contributions from wealthy merchants.
 This pretty church with its slender towers and spangled cupolas is typical of the period.
 The pale green bell tower was added in 1818.
 The church now houses another shop selling icons and Orthodox souvenirs.
 It seems like every church or Cathedral in Moscow has a small shop inside selling religious goods.

-We also found the 17the century Church of the Trinity in Nikitniki hidden between other buildings down an alley way.
-It was built in the 17th century and during communism it was turned into a museum.
-Luckily it has been beautifully restored and is now a working church again.
-We actually got to attend a short part of a service when we went for a look inside.
+8. The hiddeen 17th century Church of the Trinity in Nikitniki .Situated between modern buildings down an alley way it has been beautifully restored and is now a working church again after being turned into a museum during communism.
+We were lucky enough to attend a short part of a service when we went for a look inside.
 There are no seats inside, everyone stands for the whole duration of the service so you constantly have people entering and leaving during the service.

 It’s amazing how many treasures you can find walking down one short street in Moscow.